ashutoshmjain/gita/src/mathuraChap07.md

 ## 7.1
 ---
 Spending a night at the island always sharpened his thinking.
 The `Samadhi` at the cave, helped `Maharishi` conclude the root cause of misery in (his) modern world.
 It was that everyone held their point of view ‘sacrosanct’.
 People were not even ready to look at the world from others' perspective, while they wanted everyone to fully understand theirs.
-He felt, in the name of debate, the civilized world adopted the same old  animalistic behaviour.
+He felt, in the name of debate, the civilized world adopted the same old  animal behaviour.
 We simply replaced muscle power with power of spoken words.
-And this was exactly opposite to what `Vasishta` had envisaged for a civil society.
+And this was exactly opposite to what `Vaśiṣṭha` had envisaged for a civil society.
 Compassion was the very basis of new design and it was exact opposite to current notion of debate.

 Being an astrologer, was a unique gift.
 He had the ability to see the ‘present’ from people's perspective.
 If you couldn't see present of this world from someone's standpoint, what chance would you have to see their past, or their future?
 To know someone's future (or past), you got to know their present first, exactly the way they see it.